St Joseph's College, Dumfries

 St Joseph's College in Dumfries, South West Scotland, is a Roman Catholic secondary school.
 It began as a Catholic boys' boarding school run by Marist Brothers.

 History

 St Joseph's College was founded in 1875 as both a boarding school and the first Novitiate for the training of Marist Brothers in Great Britain.
-Brother Walfrid, the man who founded Celtic Football Club, also helped to found the school.
-The school became part of the state school system in 1981, but still accepts Catholic students as priority.
-The school was a boys' school to begin with, and the first female pupils were admitted as day pupils in the early 1970s.
+Brother Walfrid, who founded Celtic Football Club, also helped to found the school and his statue remains in situe.
+With the exception of one or two female pupils in the 1970's, St Joseph's remained a boarding school for boys until it became part of the state school system in 1981, when the Benedictine Convent School closed.
+It still accepts Catholic students as priority.

 Buildings

 The school was originally located elsewhere in Dumfries but was moved to its current location when a local businessman bought the land and donated it to the Marist Brothers.
 Numerous expansions to the original build have been made: the assembly hall, extensions to the mathematics and French departments, a new separate building for the Religious Education classrooms, and another new building which contains the dining hall and physical education halls.
 After the school became public, the buildings transferred to Dumfries and Galloway Council, following the sale of part of the school playing fields at Maryfield, for the new medical centre at Gillbrae.
 The Marist Brothers then had no involvement with the school.